Bring the Rainbow

 Starship Consoles

 Starting with Tactical Consoles, Lorca's Custom Fire Controls has a lot of Shield Pen as well as CrtH and CrtD (with the 2pc), so it is worth taking up a slot.
-If I was running all plasma, I could run the Fekihri Torment Engine, but I am not so it ends up with a total of 6 +Torp Exploiters for big numbers when torps hit.
+If I was running all plasma, I could run the Fekihri Torment Engine, but I am not so it ends up with a total of 7 Torp Locators/Exploiters.
+Now, a mix would be a bit stronger, but it's not worth redoing the consoles that are fully upgraded.

 Bridge Officers